 - Make yourself comfortable: The physical changes you experience could disturb your sleep and make you irritated more often during the first trimester.
 Having dim lights in your room, wearing comfy clothes, and lying down on softer pillows can let you sleep comfortably.

 - Avoid spicy food: One of the causes of heartburn is usually caused by fried, acidic, and spicy foods.
 If you can, try to avoid that at this stage of pregnancy.
 Also, don’t forget to drink enough water.

 - Talk to your doctor: You may have Restless leg syndrome (RLS) that could be due to iron or magnesium deficiency.
 You can schedule an appointment to meet with one of our doctors who can prescribe medications that can help you treat any nutrient deficiency or blood pressure that makes sleeping difficult

 When your baby is born, you may have to deal with sleepless nights but while you’re pregnant try to understand your body and sleep properly.
 Try these sleeping positions and follow these tips that I have recommended to sleep and rest better.
 The more comfortable you sleep the better you would feel.
-If you are unable to sleep irrespective of the position, schedule an appointment here, to talk to a doctor about it.
+If you are unable to sleep irrespective of the position.

 You can also watch this Antenatal Class on the Do’s and Don’ts In Pregnancy